Our official climatologist, Dr. Roy Spencer, University of Alabama-Huntsville, has weighed in on dinosaur flatulence and global warming, extension,

 Well, because too many experts who are involved in the discussion of obesity do not understand something crucial about black women and fat.

-Many black women are fat because we want to be, says Alice Randall in the New York Times.
+Many black women are fat because we want to be, says Alice Randall in The New York Times.

-The black poet Lucille Clifton's 1987 poem Homage to My Hips begins this way.
+The black poet Lucille Clifton's 1987 poem, Homage to My Hips, begins this way.

 These hips are big hips.

-Joe Tex, a black Texan, dominated the radio airwaves across black America with a song he wrote and recorded called Skinny Legs and All.
+20 years before 1967, Joe Tex, a black Texan, dominated the radio airwaves across black America with a song he wrote and recorded called Skinny Legs and All.

-You remember that song?
+You remember that song, sir?

 I played that song on the radio.